Kirk Douglas, one of the last stars in Hollywood’s Golden Age, dies at 103, TMZ says

 HOLLYWOOD — Kirk Douglas, one of the last surviving stars in Hollywood’s Golden Age of film has died Wednesday at the age of 103, according to TMZ.

-Kirk Douglas, father of actor Michael Douglas, had a decorated career spanning more than six decades.
+Father of actor Michael Douglas, Kirk had a decorated career spanning more than six decades.

 “It is with tremendous sadness that my brothers I announce that Kirk Douglas left us today at the age of 103,” Michael Douglas said.
 “To the world, he was a legend, an actor from the golden age of movies who lived well into his golden years, a humanitarian whose commitment to justice and the causes he believed in set a standard of us all to aspire to.”
 He ended this way … “But to me and my brothers, Joel and Peter, he was simply dad, to Catherine, a wonderful father-in-law, to his grandchildren and great grandchildren, their loving grandfather, and to his wife Anne, a wonderful husband.”